 Tendons are thick cords that join your muscles to your bones.
-When these tendons become irritated or inflamed, it is called tendinitis.
-This condition causes acute pain and tenderness, making it difficult to move the affected joint.
+When tendons become irritated or inflamed, the condition is called tendinitis.
+Tendinitis causes acute pain and tenderness, making it difficult to move the affected joint.

 Tendinitis can also result from:

-The pain from tendinitis is typically a dull ache that is concentrated around the affected area or joint.
-It will increase when you move the injured area.
-The area will be tender and you will feel increased pain if someone touches it.
+The pain from tendinitis is typically a dull ache concentrated around the affected area or joint.
+It increases when you move the injured area.
+The area will be tender, and you’ll feel increased pain if someone touches it.

-Be prepared to tell your doctor about:
+Be prepared to tell your doctor about the following: